-The travel period for the Jewish holiday of Sukkot begins approximately on Wednesday, September 30, 2009, and ends approximately on Tuesday, October 13, 2009.
+The travel period for the Jewish holiday of Sukkot is from September 19 through October 4, 2010.

 Observant Jewish travelers may carry four plants – a palm branch, myrtle twigs, willow twigs, and a citron – in airports and through security checkpoints.
 These plants are religious articles and may be carried either separately or as a bundle.
 Jewish travelers may be observed in prayer, shaking the bundle of plants in six directions.